o3de/o3de.org/content/docs/user-guide/components/reference/gradient-modifiers/levels-gradient-modifier.md

 description: Use the Levels Gradient Modifier component to modify input and output gradient values in Open 3D Engine (O3DE).
 ---

-The **Levels Gradient Modifier** component modifies the high, mid, and low values of an input gradient.
-It can also be used to clamp the minimum and maximum values of the output gradient.
+The **Levels Gradient Modifier** component modifies the high, mid, and low values of an input gradient and sets the minimum and maximum values of the output gradient.

 ## Provider